edwardgoldring/website/content/home/projects.md

 *North Korea's Succession from Kim Jong Il to Kim Jong Un: Empowering the Leader and Elite Regeneration* (book manuscript, with Peter Ward)

-"Elite Management Before Autocratic Leader Succession: Evidence from North Korea" (with Peter Ward)
+"Elite Management Before Autocratic Leader Succession: Evidence from North Korea" (with Peter Ward) - *revise & resubmit*

 "Do We Have a Deal?
 Inferring Closed Autocracies' Intentions Through Sentiment Analysis of Propaganda" (with Ji Yeon (Jean) Hong)